-Some people believe that medication-assisted therapy is only substituting one addiction for another.
-However, some medications can be effective at reducing the symptoms of detox, making it easier for you to pass through withdrawal and into recovery.
+Some medications can be effective at reducing the severity of opioid withdrawal symptoms during opioid withdrawal, making it easier for people to transition into recovery.
 Tramadol is one such drug.

-Tramadol is a narcotic drug used for moderate to severe pain relief, especially after surgery.
-There is also an extended release version that can be used for chronic pain.
+Tramadol is an opioid drug used for moderate to severe pain relief, especially after surgery.
+There is also an extended-release version that can be used for chronic pain.

-The term ‘narcotic’ refers to drugs that are either made from opium or compounds that resemble opium.
-These drugs have strong analgesic effects, but they can also alter your mood and behavior, sometimes resulting in dependency.
-This word is often applied to both opiates (drugs made from opium) and opioids (all drugs that act on opiate receptors, whether they’re natural, synthetic, or semi-synthetic).
+The term opioid refers to drugs that are either made from opium or compounds that resemble opium.
+These drugs have strong analgesic effects, but they can also alter mood and behavior, sometimes resulting in opioid addiction.
+The term opioid is often applied to both opiates (naturally occurring drugs derived from opium) and man-made or synthetic opioids.

 Tramadol is a Schedule IV drug, meaning that it has an accepted medical use and a low potential for both abuse and dependence.

 What Are the Symptoms of Opioid Withdrawal?

 Opioid withdrawal symptoms come in stages.
 The early stages may include:

 - Muscle aches

 These symptoms usually start within 12-30 hours of the last dose of opioids.
 Later symptoms include:

 - Nausea and vomiting